MileHacker Logo

 • Oil discovery: Transformed Kirkuk into an energy hub.

-• Industrial past: The eternal flames represent continuous natural gas seepage.
+• Industrial heritage: The eternal flames represent continuous natural gas seepage.

 Cultural Diversity